 Compete or play just for fun.
 Cadets participate in wide variety of sports, both team and individual disciplines and can achieve sporting blues and can even represent the Corps!

-Learn to wear your uniform with pride as you march in unison as part of a Squad or take pride of place in a number of massed parades across the Region.
+Learn to wear your uniform with pride as you march in unison as part of a squad or take pride of place in a number of parades across the Region.

-Air Cadets in LaSER have opportunities to play a variety of musical instruments and work towards achieving a BTEC First Diploma in Music equivalent to 4 GCSEs grades A*-C. Some local Squadrons have their own music band as does the Region.
+Air Cadets in LaSER have opportunities to play a variety of musical instruments and work towards achieving a BTEC First Diploma in Music equivalent to 4 GCSEs grades A*-C. Some local squadrons have their own bands as does the Region.
 Dedicated band training weekends are run for cadets, not only at Region, but also at national level.
 Our musicians regularly perform at high profile events such as Lord Mayor’s Show and Birmingham Tattoo.

-Science, Technology, Engineering and Mathematics is becoming more significant to the skill set of our cadets.
-We work with the RAF STEM Team and the Smallpeice Trust to bring a greater understanding of opportunities in future careers not only in the RAF but also in Industry, with a focus on leadership, teamwork and communication skills.
-This is achieved by introduction to the subjects through residential Aerospace Camps and Wing Training Days.
+Science, technology, engineering and mathematics are becoming more significant to the skill set of our cadets.
+We work with the RAF STEM Team and the Smallpeice Trust to bring a greater understanding of the career opportunities available in STEM industries.
+It’s not just about the hands-on skills either – our residential STEM camps also develop leadership, teamwork and communications skills.
 These early experiences prepare cadets for the opportunity to apply for our highly regarded Qualified Aerospace Instructors Course which is open by competitive selection to senior cadets.

 Cadet life is about learning through practical experience, especially in the great outdoors!
 Here’s a taster of what’s in store:

-A valuable life skill which the Air Cadet Organisation supports through training, courses and formal qualifications for both cadets and volunteers, may of whom have used this skill to preserve life in real first aid situations.
+A valuable life skill which the organisation supports through training, courses and formal qualifications for both cadets and volunteers.
+In fact many cadets and volunteers have used this skill to preserve life in real first aid situations.

 Safety underpins all aspects of cadet rifle training.
-Cadets are supervised by trained and qualified members of staff continuously during their time on the range, and must pass safety tests before being allowed to handle rifles themselves.
-Through this nationally recognised popular sport cadets learn self-discipline, patience and concentration, and can take aim to achieve marksmanship badges or even compete to achieve the “cadet 100” badge, reserved for the top 100 sharp-shooters in the Country.
+Cadets are supervised by trained and qualified members of staff continuously during their time on the range.
+Cadets must also pass safety tests before being allowed to handle rifles themselves.
+Through this nationally recognised popular sport cadets learn self-discipline, patience and concentration, and can take aim to achieve marksmanship badges and represent the Air Cadets in national competitions.

 For further information about Cadet Opportunities please view this pdf.